-Resokine Pathway Hypothesis: A homeostatic pathway that controls the set point of key cells in the immune system to ensure appropriate control of immune responses.
+Resokine Pathway Hypothesis: A homeostatic pathway that controls the set point of key cells in the immune system to ensure appropriate control of immune responses, characterized by:

-- A series of Physiocrine proteins arising from a single gene, the histidine aminoacyl tRNA synthetase (HARS).
+- A series of extracellular proteins derived from a single gene, the histidine aminoacyl tRNA synthetase (HARS)

-- Balancing of the immune responses to prevent self-tissue damage and promote homeostasis.
+- Balancing of the immune responses to prevent self-tissue damage and promote tissue or tumor homeostasis